Copernicus Marine Service

-Evolving from the successful EC-funded MaRINET Infrastructures Network, MaRINET2 is unlocking the energy potential of our oceans by ensuring the integration and enhancement of leading European research infrastructures specialising in research, development and testing of Offshore Renewable Energy (ORE) systems.
+Evolving from the successful EC-funded MaRINET Infrastructures Network, MaRINET2 unlocked the energy potential of our oceans by ensuring the integration and enhancement of leading European research infrastructures specialising in research, development and testing of Offshore Renewable Energy (ORE) systems.

 The Next Evolution in Materials and Models for Ocean Energy project will boost the competitiveness of tidal energy by optimising tidal turbine blade design and performance.

 The project aims to create a larger, lighter and more durable composite blade for floating tidal turbines, enabling devices to reach capacities of over 2 MW.

 Ocean DEMO is an €13m Interreg North West Europe project.
 It helps bring offshore renewable energy technologies to the market by providing free access to North-West Europe’s world-leading network of test centres.

 Ocean DEMO specifically targets multi-device ocean energy installations.
 This will allow developers to prove their technology at full commercial scale.

 European technologies are currently leading the world in ocean energy, and many devices have already been tested extensively at sea.

 Ocean DEMO will ease the transition towards multi-device farms by providing free access to Europe’s world leading network of open sea test centres.